-Candidates must submit lesson plans to the mentor teacher and university supervisor for approval.
+Candidates must submit lesson plans written in the Hawaiian language to the mentor teacher and university supervisor for approval one week in advance.
 This submission should include the title, rationale for the lesson, logical sequence of activities, and a description of the lesson's formative and summative assessments.
 The plan should reflect cultural appropriateness as well.